DonHulieo/duff/README.md

 ##### getentityup

 Returns the up vector of an entity.
+Based on FiveM and VenomXNL's `GetEntityUp` function, see [ref](README.md#credits).

 ```lua
 ---@param entity integer